Yes, EMTs diagnose patients

 - physical diagnosis: diagnosis based on information obtained by inspection, palpation, percussion, and auscultation

 It would seem that those definitions, at least in some part, encompass what we do as EMTs.
-If you actually believe that EMT-Basics don't need to understand why they provide BLS treatments, then I suppose you could indeed say that the EMT-B does not diagnose.
+If you actually believe that EMTs don't need to understand why they provide BLS treatments, then I suppose you could indeed say that the EMT does not diagnose.
 That rationale does not, however, apply to paramedics.

 And in reality it doesn't even apply to EMTs.

 Case in point: you're an EMT responding to a complaint of difficulty breathing for ten minutes.
 When you approach the patient, his only complaint is difficulty breathing, and he has a history of asthma.
 He has taken his prescribed albuterol inhaler without relief.
 Upon examination, you notice that he has urticaria on his arms and chest, pronounced wheezing and inspiratory stridor.

 With further questioning, he states that now he has difficulty swallowing and his breathing is worse.
 The symptoms began after sampling his first-ever bowl of Louisiana seafood gumbo.